Leuchtfeuer/custom-error-page/README.md

 - Change the value of [FE][pageNotFound_handling] to "USER_FUNCTION:Bitmotion\CustomErrorPage\Utility\CustomErrorPageUtility->showCustom404Page" (without "")
 - Change the value of [FE][pageUnavailable_handling] to "USER_FUNCTION:Bitmotion\CustomErrorPage\Utility\CustomErrorPageUtility->showCustom503Page" (without "")

-- OPTIONAL: If you use a proxy: Set the constant disableProxyUsage in the Extension Configuration to 1